gaiar/nginx_configurations/README.md

 This script is useful if you would like to create a very secure nginx setup with Let's Encrypt certificates.
 The full guide is located at HTPCGuides: http://www.htpcguides.com/secure-nginx-reverse-proxy-with-lets-encrypt-on-ubuntu-16-04-lts/

 Important: you should build nginx if you are using ARM device like Raspberry Pi, based on Debian 8 (Minibian, OSMC, Raspbian).
 On Ubuntu just add the official nginx PPA, and install nginx-extras (you need extras if you need full WebDAV support).
-Debain on X64/86 sytems can use the official nginx repository. you don't need to build from source (check if nginx-extras are available).
+Debain on X64/86 sytems can use the official nginx repository, you don't need to build from source (check if nginx-extras are available).

 ***
 You need to add the Debian contrib and non-free components to your apt sources: